-Australia’s ‘accidental prime minister’ promises stability
+Australia’s ‘accidental prime minister’ Scott Morrison promises stability

 -

-Australia’s ‘accidental prime minister’ promises stability
+Australia’s ‘accidental prime minister’ Scott Morrison promises stability

 Australia’s new PM Scott Morrison has promised a stable government at the end of a tumultuous week in which his predecessor was forced out of office, 13 ministers resigned and parliament was shut down for an afternoon.